- Postgraduate Diploma (Level 9 NFQ)

 Financial Economics (CT8)

-Students who perform well in the programme may obtain block exemptions from the Core Technical examinations of the Institute & Faculty of Actuaries (UK)
+- Students who perform well in the programme may obtain subject-by-subject exemptions from the Core Technical examinations of the Institute & Faculty of Actuaries (UK)

 CT1 Fundamentals of Actuarial and Financial Mathematics I